Apple plans new U.S. campus, to pay $38 billion in foreign cash taxes

 If Apple’s overall capital expenditures continue to expand at the same rate expected this year, the $30 billion investment in the United States could represent about a third of its capital expenditures over the next five years.

 The announced tax payment was roughly in line with expectations, said Cross Research analyst Shannon Cross.
-The tax bill requires companies to pay a one-time tax on foreign-held earnings whether they intend to bring them back to the United States or not.
+The tax bill requires companies to pay a one-time 15.5 percent tax on foreign-held earnings whether they intend to bring them back to the United States or not.

 Apple had set aside $36.3 billion in anticipation of tax payments on its foreign cash, meaning the payment would not represent a major impact on its cash flow this quarter.